BrutBurger/e/README.md

 ->The third argument is the set of latin characters you want be used in the process of obfuscation.
 Example:

-Command `./e in.cpp out.cpp ea` used on following code saved in file `xd.cpp:`
+Command `./e in.cpp out.cpp ea` used on following code saved in file `xd.cpp`:

 ```cpp
 #include<bits/stdc++.h>